-Hilltop Securities Financial Advisor, Mark Augusta, Has Nineteen Customer Complaints, Alleging Sales Practice Violations
+Hilltop Securities Financial Advisor, Mark Augusta, Has Twenty-One Customer Complaints, Alleging Sales Practice Violations

-According to publicly available records released by the Financial Industry Regulatory Authority (FINRA), Mark Augusta has nineteen customer complaint disclosures on his CRD, alleging various sales practice violations.
+According to publicly available records released by the Financial Industry Regulatory Authority (FINRA), Mark Augusta has twenty-one (21) customer complaint disclosures on his CRD, alleging various sales practice violations.
 Among the customer complait disclosures include the following:

-- August 2018 – “Unsuitable investments, breach of fiduciary duty, misrepresentations/omissions, negligence and violations of California securities laws.”
-The alleged damages are $97,774.
+• August 2018—”Unsuitable investments, breach of fiduciary duty, misrepresentations/omissions, negligence and violations of California securities laws.”
+The matter settled for $75,000.

-- July 2018 – “Claimants allege employing firms failed to supervise representative, misrepresentation by omission with respect to the disclosure of representative’s regulatory and disciplinary history, unsuitable recommendations, and financial abuse of an elder.”
-The alleged damages are $375,000.
+• July 2018—”Claimants allege employing firms failed to supervise representative, misrepresentation by omission with respect to the disclosure of representative’s regulatory and disciplinary history, unsuitable recommendations, and financial abuse of an elder.”
+The matter settled for $87,500.

 For a copy of Mark Augusta’s CRD, click https://brokercheck.finra.org/individual/summary/1333913#disclosuresSection

 Unauthorized trading is a prohibited sales practice in the brokerage industry.
 Financial Advisors are required to obtain authorization from the client to purchase and sell securities prior to making a transaction.
 This requirement also extends to the date and price at which the transactions is made.
 In other words, Financial Advisors must discuss and obtain prior approval of every aspect of a transaction before it is made.
 If a transaction is unauthorized, the client may be entitled to rescind the trade and be placed back in the same position he or she was in prior to the transaction.